 Most adorable shopping district you will find anywhere.
 Cute quirky shops on cobblestone streets.
 We found dozens of souvenirs, sweet treats, and household goods.

-The places listed above are just some of the many amazing places to see in the Saint Augustine area.
+The places listed above are just some of the amazing places to see in the Saint Augustine area.
 From art to history to fine dining and more, St Augustine has something for everyone in the family.
-If you’re planning a trip to Florida, consider making St Augustine your destination.
-It is absolutely gorgeous.
-Oh and did you know it was ranked by National Geographic Traveler as one of the “World’s 20 Must See Places”
+If you’re planning a trip to Florida, St Augustine should be on your list.
+The architecture, history and food alone are spectacular.
+Oh and did you know it was ranked by National Geographic Traveler as one of the “World’s 20 Must See Places.”

 A Few More Things: